![]() |

 f) An applicant must provide evidence of possession of a valid FOID Card at the time of application.

-g) Written notification of approval or denial of an application shall be sent within 10 working days after receipt of a completed application by the Board.
-Approved applications shall include additional information regarding the availability of shooting ranges and standards for the Certification Program.
-Failure of the Board to issue a written notification on an application within the 10 working day period shall not be deemed an approval of the application by the Board.
+g) Written notification of approval or denial of an application shall be sent within 60 working days after receipt of a completed application by the Board, unless additional information is needed.
+Approved applications shall include additional information regarding the availability of ranges and requirements for the Certification Program.
+Failure of the Board to issue a written notification on an application within the 60 working day period shall not be deemed an approval of the application by the Board.